mxmlnkn/rapidgzip/README.md

 This module provides an IndexedBzip2File class, which can be used to seek inside bzip2 files without having to decompress them first.
 It's based on an improved version of the bzip2 decoder [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/), which was refactored and extended to be able to export and import bzip2 block offsets and seek to them.
-Seeking inside a block is only emulated, so IndexedBzip2File will only speed up seeking when there are more than one blocks, which should almost always be the cause for archives larger than 1 MB.
+Seeking inside a block is only emulated, so IndexedBzip2File will only speed up seeking when there are more than one block, which should almost always be the cause for archives larger than 1 MB.

 # Installation